![]() |

 |

-Over the last 10 years, the Philippines has established a sound foundation for improved fisheries management.
+The Philippines has established a sound foundation for improved fisheries management.
 The adoption of coastal resource management (CRM) as a basic service by local government is the most recent benchmark of institutional awareness and capacity for managing marine and coastal ecosystems.

 areas: Calamianes Islands (Palawan), Danajon Bank (Bohol, Southern Leyte,